xwiki-labs/ChainJSON/README.md

 # How to use

 Once you have a Chainpad instance you can initialize the API and create your collaborative object.
-Only one object can be associated to a Chainpad instance, but you can have as many sub-object as you want.
+Only one object can be associated to a Chainpad instance, but you can have as many sub-object as you want and you can create more collaborative objects with several Chainpad instances.
 Here is an example of a collaborative form, with two fields.

 ```javascript